shibanidsai/MLOPS/README.md

 4. **Inference Systems**
    - Uses the trained `.pkl` model from the ML pipeline.
    - Demonstrates real-world inference and prediction workflows.
+5.**Data profiling** ..need to be downloaded and run as not able to checkin from google collab due to widgets present useful for EDA on any data

 - Follow the sequence strictly for smooth learning.